Rishi-Jain2602/AskSmart/README.md

 ### Deployment Scripts

-To deploy the application, you can use the following steps:
+To deploy the backend application, you can use the following steps:

 1. **Install Dependencies**:
    - Make sure all required packages are installed.
 Run:
      ```bash
+     cd backend
      pip install -r requirements.txt
      ```